ovhpa/toolbox/README.md

 There is no installation target yet, just copy the files where you can execute it.
 Here are the following programs and script:

 `disp_vibr.bash`: create a xsf file with the animation of each vibration modes from a VASP calculation.

 `get_lvl.bash`: display some interesting level information for each k-point of a VASP calculation.

 `uspex_chem`: read USPEX Individuals file and plot a convex hull, using external reference in a small file, `chem.in` if available.

+`pdos`: read VASP DOSCAR and sum over selected atom and projected dos.

+To build no bash programs, just `make all` or replace all by the program name.

 ## Develop